 Show business is not the glamorous business that many think it to be.
 A couple of naive fans once asked Tom: "how was your limousine ride was from the airport to the hotel?"
 We had a very good laugh over that one!
 Yes, there are many sacrifices to be made on the road to a career in entertainment.
 But the rewards are many, as well.
 Entertaining is what Tom loves to do, for the most part, his dream has come true.

 Talent alone won't make you a living.
 It's called show business for a reason.
-Tom and I are a team: I've used my college education and years as a business professional and manager to harness Tom Sadge's enormous talent and take it in a profitable direction.
-In addition to coming up with the idea of Tom's transition from local "Singing DJ" to internationally acclaimed Neil Diamond impersonator, I designed, and created some of, the costumes, choreographed the on-stage moves, produced the debut promotional CD, built (and still maintain) the website, made the initial contacts, keep the books, communicate with agents & clients, write up the contracts, and do much of the work that takes place off stage.
-Over the years, Tom has gained tremendous business savvy, and these days puts in a great deal of time behind the scenes.
+Tom Sadge and I are a team: I've used my college education and years as a business professional and manager to harness Tom's enormous talent and take it in a profitable direction.
+In addition to coming up with the idea of Tom's transition from local "Singing DJ" to internationally acclaimed Neil Diamond impersonator, I designed all of, and created some of, the costumes, choreographed the on-stage moves, produced the debut promotional CD, built (and still maintain) the tomSadge.com website, made the initial contacts, keep the books, communicate with agents & clients, write up the contracts, and do much of the work that takes place off stage.
+Over the years, Tom has gained tremendous business savvy, and these days puts in a great deal of time into our business behind the scenes, as well.
 Last but not least, when the children were young, they had to make many, many sacrifices, as well, and deserve much credit for our success.

 Being self-employed is a high-wire, risky business.
 Your income is never guaranteed.
 Some months are "feast" and some are "famine".
 But there is a fun side to this way of life.
 Except for professional travel, which I occasionally engage in with Tom, we work side by side daily.
 We make both business and personal decisions together.
 Sometimes our work day ends at 4am.
 But there are whole days we can spend with our children and grandchildren.
 We can stop work in the middle of the day to go for a walk or drive together.
 This type of freedom helps to balance out the down side.